 Notes on the cars:

 - Brabham BT35X (Tony Griffiths): New to Tony Griffiths (Sutton Coldfield, West Midlands) for 1971, and fitted with a 5-litre Repco 740 V8 engine for the British Hill Climb Championship and occasional rounds of the British Sprint Championship.
 Won one round of each series.
 Retained for 1972 when Griffiths again one one round in each series.
 To Malcolm Dungworth (Sheffield, South Yorkshire) for 1973 when he shared it with John Cussins (Leeds, West Yorkshire).
 They shared the car again in 1974 and in 1975, when Cussins won a championship round at Barbon Manor, then Dungworth ran it alone in 1976 and 1977.
 Sold to Terry Smith in October 1977, and he raced it in the Sprint series in 1978.
 He raced it again in 1979, but in June he transferred the Repco engine into a March 75A/761 and the BT35X was sold to Mike Remnant in south-west England.
 Remnant did not race it, sticking to his BT30, and sold it to Roger Jordan who fitted a Ford twin cam and ran it in SW events from about 1981, later replacing the engine with a Rover V8.
 It was raced by Mark Haynes, still with the Rover V8, at Werrington Park in 1985.
 In 1986, Jordan sold it to Ted Walker (Dursley, Gloucestershire) who sold it to Shaun Mooney.
 Mooney had it restored by Simon Hadfield, fitted a Cosworth BDA, and raced it in historic racing from 1991 to 1996.
 In 2002, the car was sold to Japan and ran in Japanese historic events where it was noted having the name "E. Sekiya" on the side.
 It changed hands in 2004 and rebuilt by the Mecca racing garage at Tsukuba circuit in 2008.
-Offered for sale by its Japanese owner in August 2015, and acquired by Ross Drybrough (Worthing, West Sussex).
+It was offered for sale by its Japanese owner in August 2015, and acquired by Ross Drybrough (Worthing, West Sussex).
 At this point it was in "F2" specification with a BDA engine.
 Restored and raced by Drybrough in HSCC F2 in 2022.